mill5james/IoTEdgeMethodVsMessage/Readme.md

 ### Customize your deployment

 You can disable invoking methods or sending messages from consumer module the deployment by passing `false` to the `EnableMethod` or `EnableMessage` environment variables.
+If you don't care about the histogram, you can set `EnableHistogram` to `false`.

 ``` json
    "consumer": {